Wheaton College lacrosse player struggling to find helmet big enough to protect head

 NORTON, MASS.
-(WHDH) - A Wheaton College lacrosse player has been forced to sit on the sidelines because he has not been able to find a helmet big enough to protect his unusually large head.
+(WHDH) - A Wheaton College lacrosse player has been forced to sit on the sidelines because he hasn’t been able to find a helmet big enough to protect his unusually large head.

 Freshman goaltender Alex Chu has been practicing with his teammates in preparation of Wednesday’s season-opening game but he won’t be able to take the field.